mee-lan/MarsWebData/README.md

 Learn how to improve the architecture of the app by separating the network calls into a repository.

 ### [Load and display images from the internet](https://developer.android.com/codelabs/basic-android-kotlin-compose-load-images)
-Use the Coil library to load and display photos from the internet in your Android Compose app.
+Use the Coil library to load and display photos from the internet in your Android Compose app